turbot/tailpipe-plugin-aws/docs/tables/aws_cost_and_usage_report/index.md

 ---
 # Table: aws_cost_and_usage_report - Query AWS Cost and Usage Reports

-The `aws_cost_and_usage_report` table allows you to query AWS [Cost and Usage Report (CUR)](https://docs.aws.amazon.com/cur/latest/userguide/table-dictionary-cur2.html) data from AWS.
+The `aws_cost_and_usage_report` table allows you to query [AWS Cost and Usage Report (CUR)](https://docs.aws.amazon.com/cur/latest/userguide/table-dictionary-cur2.html) data.
 This table provides insights into your AWS billing, usage, cost categories, and discounts.

 Limitations and notes:
 - This table currently supports collecting from `.gzip` files only.